What is adrenoleukodystrophy?

 - inability to speak or respond

-Without treatment, ALD progresses rapidly, often leading to a vegetative state or death within a few years.
+Without treatment, CALD can progress rapidly, typically leading to a vegetative state or death within a few years.

 Adrenoleukodystrophy (ALD) | Diagnosis & Treatments